-compatibility: array of strings

-Apply the specified requirements for compatibility with MySQL HeatWave Service for all tables in the dump output, altering the dump files as necessary.
+compatibility: array of strings Apply the specified requirements for compatibility with HeatWave Service for all tables in the dump output, altering the dump files as necessary.
+From MySQL Shell 8.0.23, this option is available for all the utilities, and before that release, it is only available for the instance dump utility and schema dump utility.